Russian officials move Alexei Navalny to prison hospital | DW | 19.04.2021

 Russian dissident Alexei Navalny has been moved from a penal colony to a hospital in another prison, officials say.
 Brussels says it would hold Russia responsible if Navalny dies.

-The Russian state penitentiary service (FSIN) on Monday said it had decided to move opposition leader Alexei Navalny, currently in the third week of a hunger strike, to a hospital for prisoners.
+The Russian state penitentiary service (FSIN) on Monday said it had decided to move opposition leader Alexei Navalny, currently in his third week of a hunger strike, to a hospital for prisoners.

 The statement said Navalny's condition was considered "satisfactory" and that he had agreed to some nutritional treatment.

-Note: A previous version of this article stated that Navalny has been moved to a hospital.
-The article has now been amended to clarify that the hospital is part of another penal facility.